pixiebrix/pixiebrix-extension/end-to-end-tests/README.md

 One-time setup:

-- Set up your .env file: Copy `.env.example` to `.env.development` and fill in the required value for the test user password (`MV` will determine the manifest version for the both the extension and the tests).
+- Set up your .env file:
+  - Copy `.env.example` to `.env.development`.
+  - Fill in the required values for the test user password and uncomment `REQUIRE_OPTIONAL_PERMISSIONS_IN_MANIFEST=1`
+  - `MV` will determine the manifest version for the both the extension and the tests.
 - Install browsers: Execute `npx playwright install chromium chrome msedge`.

 1. Install dependencies: Run `npm install`